goatformat/ftk/README.md

 </p>

 ```
-// TODO: include "probabalistic" Reversal Quiz in win % (do breakdown of with and without guessing)
+include "probabalistic" Reversal Quiz in win % (do breakdown of with and without guessing)
-// - Archfiend could also blind guess probabilistically
+ - Archfiend could also blind guess probabilistically

+when probabalistic guessing - can figure out exact ratio by figuring out cards in deck and dont need to try all possible states (other incorrect states are covered by blue eyes mill already)

+win condition for termination removes known check in probabalistic instance

+play out all paths to exhaustion, if can get non probabablistic win = good, otherwise need to figure out how to merge probabilities from all other paths

+---

 support multi turns
 - need to reset summoned limit